getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 Sets the environment.
 This string is freeform and not set by default.
 A release can be associated with more than one environment to separate them in the Sentry web UI (for example, `staging` as compared to `prod` or similar).

-By default the SDK will try to read this value from the `window` environment variable.
+By default the SDK will try to read this value from the `SENTRY_ENVIRONMENT` environment variable.
+Note that the variable for `@sentry/browser` is `window.SENTRY_ENVIRONMENT`.
 {% endif %}
 {% if include.hide_error_types == nil %}
 `error_types`